 Lechon ManokCourse: Lunch, DinnerCuisine: FilipinoDifficulty: Easy

-2 lb whole chicken (or chicken thighs, drumsticks, etc.)
+2 lb whole chicken (or chicken pieces: leg and thigh quarters, bone-in chicken breasts, thighs, drumsticks, etc.)

 3-4 sticks lemongrass